This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 • Improving communication between patients and healthcare staff

-Coordinating care can prevent complications in normal pregnancies, particularly in communities that exhibit disproportionately high health risks: low-income, racial/ethnic minority, and isolated populations.
-Care coordination has been helpful in pregnancies complicated by opioid use disorder and complex social problems, such as those experienced by mothers who are refugees, have with limited English proficiency, or are victims of domestic abuse.
+Coordinating care can prevent complications in normal pregnancies, particularly in communities that exhibit disproportionately high health risks including: low-income and isolated populations.
+Care coordination has been helpful in pregnancies complicated by opioid use disorder and complex social problems, such as those experienced by mothers who are refugees or victims of domestic abuse.

 Resources to Learn More